jeanflower/CountryGame/README.md

 [Link to folder](reactapp)

 React is a javascript front-end library created by Facebook.
 React apps are built out of react components, and use JSX syntax, a kind of hybrid between HTML and js.
 They are designed to be .. reactive.

-Have a look at ```npm test``` as well.
+Learn more by following the react tutorial [here](https://react.dev/learn).

 This image shows the react app in action.
 A React development browser add-in showing details about components and props.